About the Washington, D.C. Program

 The Washington Center (TWC) serves more than 400 colleges and universities in the United States and other countries by providing selected students challenging opportunities to work and learn in the nation's capital city for academic credit.
 The largest program of its kind, with more than 70 full-time staff, The Washington Center has more than 50,000 alumni who are leaders in numerous professions and nations around the world.

 The program is open to juniors and seniors of any major.
-Students from majors outside of Communication Studies may want to meet with Dr. Richard West before meeting with their own department chairs.
+Students from majors outside of Communication Studies may want to meet with Dr. Spencer Kimball before meeting with their own department chairs.
 All rules concerning internships apply to this program, including the minimum required grade point average of 2.7 and junior standing.
 The Washington, D.C.
 Program is limited to 20 students and is not open to non-Emerson students.

 - Students may count up to 8 credits of internship toward the major requirements.